-- based on a bankruptcy declaration or court order - the liquidator must report to the OJK within 20 working days as of the bankruptcy declaration/court order: - based on the decision of the GMS or due to the expiry of its duration as stipulated in the articles of association; or due to no longer engaging in venture capital business activities.
+- based on a bankruptcy declaration or court order - the liquidator must report to the OJK within 20 working days as of the bankruptcy declaration/court order: - based on the decision of the GMS or due to the expiry of its duration as stipulated in the articles of association; or - due to no longer engaging in venture capital business activities.

-In the case of either of the last two reasons, the dissolution can only occur after obtaining approval from the OJK.
+For either of the last two reasons, the dissolution can only occur after obtaining approval from the OJK.